2017 FireKeepers Casino 400

-The 2017 FireKeepers Casino 400 is a Monster Energy NASCAR Cup Series race held on June 18, 2017 at Michigan International Speedway in Brooklyn, Michigan.
-Contested over 200 laps on the 2 mi D-shaped oval, it will be the 15th race of the 2017 Monster Energy NASCAR Cup Series season.
+The 2017 FireKeepers Casino 400 was a Monster Energy NASCAR Cup Series race held on June 18, 2017 at Michigan International Speedway in Brooklyn, Michigan.
+Contested over 200 laps on the 2 mi D-shaped oval, it was the 15th race of the 2017 Monster Energy NASCAR Cup Series season.

 Report

 Background

 The race will be held at Michigan International Speedway, a 2 mi moderate-banked D-shaped speedway located in Brooklyn, Michigan.
 The track is used primarily for NASCAR events.
 It is sometimes known as a "sister track" to Texas World Speedway, and was used as the basis of Auto Club Speedway.
 The track is owned by International Speedway Corporation.
 Michigan International Speedway is recognized as one of motorsports' premier facilities because of its wide racing surface and high banking (by open-wheel standards; the 18-degree banking is modest by stock car standards).